DevExpress/devextreme-documentation/concepts/80 Troubleshooting/05 DataGrid and TreeList Issues/00 Editors Values are not Saved.md

 ---

-### You use a form item's template to declare an editor
+### You Use a Form Item's Template to Declare an Editor

 [Form](/Documentation/Guide/UI_Components/DataGrid/Editing/#User_Interaction/Form_Mode) and [popup](/Documentation/Guide/UI_Components/DataGrid/Editing/#User_Interaction/Popup_Mode) edit modes use the built-in Form component.
 Do not use simpleItem.[template](/Documentation/ApiReference/UI_Components/dxForm/Item_Types/SimpleItem/#template) to replace default editors in DataGrid or TreeList, use column.[editCellTemplate](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#editCellTemplate) instead.

-### You implement an editor in the editCellTemplate body
+### You Implement an Editor in the editCellTemplate Body

 Call the **e.setValue** method available in the [template's argument](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#editCellTemplate).
 This method notifies the DataGrid or TreeList component that the value of a custom editor has changed.
 If you use a DevExtreme editor in this template, call **e.setValue** inside the [onValueChanged](/Documentation/ApiReference/UI_Components/dxTextBox/Configuration/#onValueChanged) event handler of this editor.